lamentary/mpowerpy/README.md

 # mpowerpy
-Controller for Ubiquiti MPower switches in Python
+Controller for Ubiquiti MFi MPower switches in Python